 We’ve got a full guide to the Village Halloween Parade, a spectacle you absolutely need to see.
 October 31

 Blood Manor: For the quintessential haunted-house experience—gore, guts, screams and all that other good stuff—head to this hair-raising attraction in Tribeca.
 Make your way through a labyrinth of rooms where actors pop out to terrify you.
 Organizers recommend that visitors be at least 14 years old.
-Various dates from October 5 to November 3
+Various dates through November 9

 Gravesend Inn Haunted Hotel: Experience the most high-tech haunted house in the City, created by New York City College of Technology students in Downtown Brooklyn.
-Lights, sounds and robots will spook you in this forward-thinking fright fest.
+Lights, sounds and robots spook participants in this forward-thinking fright fest.
 Although there might be some scares, this one should be OK for school-age kids.
-October 19–20, 25–31
+October 25–31

-House of Yes: This Bushwick nightclub has a whole lineup of Halloween-themed parties, kicking off October 12 with their Dead Sexy Discotechnique (dress code: Zombies of Studio 54).
-Other events include an immersive theatrical evening, a Halloween-themed modern circus and, on Halloween night itself, a costume dance for the spiritually inclined.
-Various dates from October 12 to November 2
+House of Yes: This Bushwick nightclub has a whole lineup of Halloween-themed parties, kicking off October 5 with their Night Cult party (suggested looks include “glitter witch” and “divine demon”).
+Other events include a Halloween-themed burlesque show, a spooky poetry slam and, on Halloween night, a costume dance party with a ghostly theme.
+Various dates through October 31

 Haunted Beer Garden at Loreley: The outdoor patio at this popular Lower East Side beer garden gets a Halloween makeover with twinkling jack-o’-lanterns, but the real draw is the pumpkin kegs filled with pumpkin beer.
-On October 27 there will be a midnight costume contest, and the Halloween day celebration includes pre- and post-parade happy hours.
 October 17–31

 The Ride in Masquerade: For the month of October, this immersive trip through Manhattan gets into the Halloween spirit.
 Performers don elaborate masks while guides tell chilling tales of New York’s past.
 Multiple tours each day